Basics

 plt.show()

-Let’s apply the Genie algorithm (with the default/recommended
+Let us apply the Genie algorithm (with the default/recommended

 gini_threshold

 parameter value).
-The genieclust package’s interface
+The genieclust

-In particular, an object of class Genie is equipped with the
+In particular, an object of class Genie

-fit and fit_predict methods [1].
+and fit_predict

 g = genieclust.Genie(n_clusters=n_clusters)